 - 1. To remove furniture from any bedroom, living unit, or general floor common area without authorization of housing staff. - 2.
 To place waterbeds in student rooms. - 3.
-To keep any pet, except fish, in student rooms.
+To keep any animal, except fish, service animals or approved emotional support animals, in student rooms.
 Fish must be fresh water and contained in tanks no larger than 10 gallons. - 4.
-To mark, deface, steal, harbor, or damage any property belonging to the university, any hall, resident, or commercial vendor (such as doors, walls, carpet, vending machines, video games, washing machines, dryers, telephone equipment, ceiling tiles, etc.). - 5.
+To mark, deface, steal, harbor, or damage any residence hall or property belonging to the university, resident, or commercial vendor (such as doors, walls, carpet, vending machines, video games, washing machines, dryers, telephone equipment, ceiling tiles, etc.). - 5.
 To make material alterations to an assigned residential space and/or property operated by AU Housing & Residence Life.